Lynn University's student body included 2,204 undergrads, 746 graduate and 60 doctoral students as of fall 2017.

 Lynn has something for every interest, passion and style.

 Lynn's Center for Learning Abroad makes the world a classroom with three-week, semester or year-long programs.
 In the 2016–17 academic year, 95 students studied abroad.

 Our professors love to teach, and with our small classes, they have plenty of time for one-on-one guidance.

 The added educational value at Lynn is better than 87 percent of other schools who took the 2014-15 Collegiate Learning Assessment, a standardized test administered by the Council for Aid to Education.
 It tests for critical thinking, analytic reasoning, problem solving and written communication skills.

 In the 2015 National Survey of Student Engagement (NSSE), 87 percent of first year Lynn students reported participating in a course that included a community-based project (compared to 65 percent of students at other private four-year schools).

 During the 2016-17 academic year, 599 students participated in internships for credit with employers including Mercedes–Benz, Delray Beach Marriott and Boca Raton Airport Authority.

-Lynn's athletic program includes nine women's and nine men's teams.
+Lynn's athletic program includes ten women's and nine men's teams.
 Home games make for a great "knight out" on campus.

 - Cross Country